SETIatHCRO/ATA-Utils/pythonLibs/ATAPointing/README.md

 3. `pointing_elxel_plot.py` - This script plots the elevation and x-el offsets against elevation and x-el for all antennas.

-4. `multiants_beam.py` - This script disp;ays the beam pattern of the raster scan observation with multiple antennas.
+4. `multiants_beam.py` - This script displays the beam pattern of the raster scan observation with multiple antennas.
 The range and step size can be changed accordingly

+5. `2k_beam.py` - Simply displays the raster scan of 2k